 Study the complexities of communications management for global organizations and work closely with an executive coach to identify personal values, leadership style, and aspirations.

 To earn an EMPS in Global Strategic Communications, you must successfully complete 5 courses (30 credits total).
-Each course combines online learning activities with weeklong on-site residencies.
-You will progress through the one-year program as a cohort, with classes beginning in the fall of the academic year.
+Each course combines online learning activities with on-site residencies.
+You'll progress through the one-year program as a cohort, with classes beginning in the fall of the academic year.

 Residency Travel Schedule 2018–2019*

 Explore best practices for strategic planning and global communications management, with an emphasis on stakeholder engagement and the integration of digital tools.